qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 Another problem we have not talked about so far are data types.
 It should be obvious that a basic *HTTP* based *SSRF* vulnerability cannot be utilized to perform *SSRF* attacks on *RMI* services.
-Already the first few bytes (*RMI Magic*) would cause an corrupted stream and lead to an error on the *RMI* service.
-Instead, you need to be able to send arbitrary bytes to the target *RMI service*, which is an annoying restriction.
+Already the first few bytes (the *RMI magic*) would cause an corrupted stream and lead to an error on the *RMI* service.
+Instead, you need to be able to send arbitrary bytes to the target *RMI service*.
 Especially null bytes need to be allowed, which causes problems even with *gopher* based *SSRF* attacks on newer curl versions [\[1\]](#references).
 However, when this condition is met and you can send arbitrary data to the *RMI* service, you can dispatch calls as with a direct connection.